eliabntt/GRADE-RR/README.md

 You have several possibilities with and without ROS, with and without physics.
 Check them out [here](https://github.com/eliabntt/GRADE-RR/blob/main/MOVEMENT.md)

-### Additionally core developed/edited packages related to the project

-1. `FUEL`, our chosen autonomous exploration manager to control the drone within the environment.
-[Link here](https://github.com/eliabntt/FUEL/tree/main)
-2. `custom_6dof_joint_controller` which is the bridge between the position/velocity commands and the joint velocities expected by IsaacSim.
-This will allow you to control any robot within the simulation environment.
-[Link here](https://github.com/eliabntt/custom_6dof_joint_controller/tree/main)
-3. `moveit_based_collision_checker_and_placement` our Move-it based placement strategy.
-[Link here](https://github.com/eliabntt/moveit_based_collision_checker_and_placement/tree/main)

 ### Possible missing textures/wrong paths

-When loading humans or environments (or anything else) it will be necessar for you to edit the paths of the shaders, especially when moving between Windows and Linux.
+When loading humans or environments (or anything else) it may be necessar for you to edit the paths of the shaders, especially when moving between Windows and Linux.
-To do that you can use the `change_shader_path` (line: 59, `misc_utils.py`) or the `correct_paths` (line: 123, `misc_utils.py`).
+To do that you can use the [`change_shader_path`](https://github.com/eliabntt/GRADE-RR/blob/v2022/simulator/utils/misc_utils.py#L62) or the [correct paths](https://github.com/eliabntt/GRADE-RR/tree/v2022/scripts/process_paths) scripts.
-Please note that you need to tailor this to your own use case.
-The `correct_paths` function is already commented in `human_utils` when loading the human and in `environment_utils` when loading the env.

-Otherwise, you can simply process the text files as explained [here](https://github.com/eliabntt/GRADE-RR/blob/main/EDIT_USDS.md).
+Otherwise, you can simply process the text files as explained [here](https://github.com/eliabntt/GRADE-RR/blob/v2022/EDIT_USDS.md).

-### Code explanation
-Most of the functions in the utils libraries are commented and explained.
-If something is unclear feel free to open an issue.

 ### Segmentation <-> instance